 As the weather gets warm people automatically begin turning their air conditioning on.
 This is the time to be sure the inner works of your AC are in good condition.
 Many people choose to clean their air conditioners themselves, which is perfectly plausible with a little know-how.
 Be sure to disconnect the power cord before doing anything else.
 Clean your filters first, if you haven’t already recently done so last season.
 Dirty filters can add 5-15% to your electric bill and shorten the lifespan of your unit.
 The condenser coils come next, with the condenser unit usually outside.
 Clean out any debris, leaves, or water sitting in the unit or around the coils.
 Next check the coolant lines for missing or damaged insulation and replace them if necessary.
 Now you can turn the power back on and enjoy the cool air!

 Cool Weather Maintenance

 During winter the last thing many people are thinking of is their air conditioning unit, but maintenance at the end of the season is essential.
-Carrying out a similar routine in cleaning, changing filters or other minor repairs on your AC in the fall/winter, just as you do in the summer will give you the same benefits.
+Carrying out a similar routine in cleaning, changing filters, or other minor repairs on your AC in the fall/winter, just as you do in the summer will give you the same benefits.
 The main element that will need cleaning during the winter is the condenser unit outside.
-Ideally you want to keep this covered during the winter to avoid leaves and debris building up in the condenser unit and coils, this will mean there is minimum cleaning required.
-Turning your air conditioner on occasionally for a few minutes, will also help to keep dust and bacteria from building up as well as eliminating unpleasant smells they can cause.
+Ideally, you want to keep this covered during the winter to avoid leaves and debris building up in the condenser unit and coils, this will mean there is minimal cleaning required.
+Turning your air conditioner on occasionally for a few minutes will also help to keep dust and bacteria from building up as well as eliminating unpleasant smells they can cause.

 Here is an excellent article with more details on Steps To Winterizing Your Air Conditioning Unit